ON THIS PAGE:

 I hear from people who have

-recently lost a cat and who want to try to ensure their remaining cats do
+recently lost a cat and who want to try to ensure their surviving cats do

 not develop CKD.
 They have heard that a reduced protein intake may help CKD cats, so